Prunt3D/prunt_docs/content/docs/hardware/prunt_board_2.md

 - Protection against electrical shorts to 24V on most exposed pins.
 - Hardware generated step generation at up to 2.54MHz (limited by TMC2240) with 128 velocity levels updated at 20kHz.
 - Fail-safe firmware updates, eliminating the need to ever install a jumper.
-- Hardware counters for high speed fan tachometers.
+- Hardware counters for high-speed fan tachometers.
-- Soft-start to allow a wider range of power supplies.
+- Soft-start, allowing for a wider range of power supplies.

 ## Size and Connectors
 {{% include "images/prunt_board_2_size.md" %}}